グローバルナビゲーションへ

 Doho University is a small university with two faculties—the Faculty of Letters and the Faculty of Social Welfare—a Special Course (Buddhism Studies), and a Graduate School.
 The history of the university can be traced back to 1921, when the Shinshu College was established on the grounds of the Shinshu Otani-ha Nagoya Temple (East Branch), as a place to study Japanese Jodo Shinshu Buddhism (Shin Buddhism) founded by Shinran Shonin (1173-1263).

-Shinran was a Buddhist who lived during the 12th and 13th centuries.
+Shinran was a Buddhist who lived from the late Heian period to the Kamakura period(12th and 13th centuries).
 His teachings emphasize that salvation is not exclusive to the nobility but extends to all sentient beings, regardless of wealth or status, without discrimination.
 While Shinran paved the way in making Buddhism accessible to the people, he viewed those who shared the same passion and walked the same path as him, not as disciples but as fellow companions traveling together.
-To communicate this idea in modern times, we use the expression Living Together in Diversity.
+We also express this concept in a way that is easy for people today to understand: “Living Together in Diversity.”